 Windows and windshields of vehicles can be repaired cheaply as long as the impact is not too important.
 Otherwise, you will have to replace it.
 But if there is a replacement, it means that the window or the initial windshield is thrown and what happens to them?

 The good news in all of this is that there is a program that allows a whole network of glaziers and automotive companies to recycle windshields.
 The way windshields are made makes it a bit more difficult to recycle and convert to other products.
 But this is still achievable.
 Be aware that windshields are particularly exposed to the risks of the elements and, especially, the various debris that can be found on the road.
 They are therefore manufactured to minimize damage and prevent injury in the event of an impact.
-For this reason, they are composed of two glass plates between which is a polyvinyl butyral or PVB film that allows to retain the chips after a break.
+For this reason, they are composed of two glass plates between which is a polyvinyl butyral or PVB film that allows retaining the chips after a break.
 It is the presence of this plastic film that makes the recycling of windshields more difficult and very expensive, especially as recycling resources are still limited.
 Indeed, it is necessary to remove it in order to recycle the glass.
 But complex does not mean impossible!

-Recyclable to infinity
+Recyclable to Infinity

-Once the plastic film removed from the glass plates, a windshield can be reintroduced into the consumption cycle.
+Once the plastic film is removed from the glass plates, a windshield can be reintroduced into the consumption cycle.
 The windshield glass is composed of 70% silica sand, so it can be recast and reused to infinity, in principle.
 This way of doing things is part of a process of sustainable development and waste reduction.
 To recycle, the glass is placed in a grinder, where it is then crushed.
-The next step is to sift the crushed glass into so-called cullet.
+The next step is to sift the crushed glass into the so-called cullet.
 Finally, it is used in the manufacture of various containers of glass or fiberglass.
-However, cullet is never used to make new windshields.
+However, a cullet is never used to make new windshields.
 In addition to reducing by about a quarter the amount of energy needed to manufacture glass products, recycling automotive glass helps to limit the need for new raw materials.
 Indeed, quality sand suitable for making glass becomes increasingly difficult to find, it is a resource that must be spared when possible.
 Of course, as we mentioned, it is better to repair a car window, if possible, than to replace it.
 Not only does this help reduce the amount of waste destined for landfills, but it is also a more economical solution for consumers.

 There are several types of windows on a vehicle: